gruntwork-io/docs/docs/2.0/docs/patcher/concepts/update-strategies.md

 # Update Strategies

 Patcher supports two update strategies: **next safe** and **next breaking**.
-These update strategies determine how Patcher will behave if it encounters a breaking change that it cannot patch.
+These strategies dictate how Patcher behaves when it encounters a breaking change that cannot be automatically patched.

 For example, the Gruntwork `terraform-aws-security/custom-iam-entity` module has two recent breaking changes: `0.62.0` and `0.65.0`.

-And in `infrastructure-live/dev` there are 2 dependencies on `terraform-aws-security/custom-iam-entity`:
+In the `infrastructure-live/dev` environment, there are two dependencies on the `terraform-aws-security/custom-iam-entity` module:
-- `_global/ops-admin-role/terragrunt.hcl` currently uses `0.65.6`
+- `_global/ops-admin-role/terragrunt.hcl` currently uses version `0.65.6`.
-- `_global/website-ci-cd-access/terragrunt.hcl` currently use `0.61.0`
+- `_global/website-ci-cd-access/terragrunt.hcl` currently uses version `0.61.0`.

 ## "Next Safe" Update Strategy (Default)

-The **next safe** strategy will update a dependency to either the highest version **before the next closest breaking change** or the latest version of the dependency, whichever is encountered first.
+The **next safe** strategy updates a dependency to either the highest version **before the next closest breaking change** or the latest version of the dependency, whichever occurs first.

-So if Patcher encounters a breaking change that it cannot patch then it will update the dependencies to the highest version before that breaking change and stop.
-Otherwise, if no breaking changes are encountered it will update the dependencies the latest version of that module.
+If Patcher encounters a breaking change that cannot be automatically patched, it stops at the highest version before that breaking change.
+If no breaking changes are detected, it updates the dependency to the latest available version.

 For example, for the dependencies on `terraform-aws-security/custom-iam-entity` in `infrastructure-live/dev`:

-- `_global/ops-admin-role/terragrunt.hcl` will be updated from `0.65.6` to `0.68.2`, the latest version
+- `_global/ops-admin-role/terragrunt.hcl` is updated from `0.65.6` to `0.68.2`, the latest version.
-  - There are no breaking changes between `0.65.6` and `0.68.2`
+  - There are no breaking changes between `0.65.6` and `0.68.2`.

-- `_global/website-ci-cd-access/terragrunt.hcl` will be updated from `0.61.0` to `0.61.1`, the highest version before `0.62.0`
+- `_global/website-ci-cd-access/terragrunt.hcl` is updated from `0.61.0` to `0.61.1`, the highest version before `0.62.0`.
-  - `0.62.0` is the next highest version that contains a breaking change which requires manual intervention
+  - Version `0.62.0` introduces a breaking change that requires manual intervention.

-This is an example of the YAML that Patcher writes to `stdout` describing these updates:
+This is an example of the YAML that Patcher outputs to `stdout` to describe these updates:

 ```yaml
   successful_updates: